 From here the path is relatively level passing numerous chorten and villages, streams and waterfalls along the forested route to Sermathang.
 Arriving in this Sherpa village relax a little and chat with the locals before visiting one of the oldest monasteries in the area.

-Drive from Sermathang to Kathmandu.
+Drive from Sermanthang to Kathmandu.

-From Sermathang you pass from Buddhist influence back into the Hindu lowlands as we drive on a paved road towards Melamchi Bazaar.
+From Sermanthang you pass from Buddhist influence back into the Hindu lowlands as we drive on a paved road towards Melamchi Bazaar.
 On clear days the views from Dhulikhel, where we stop for lunch, are stunning.

 Continue back to Kathmandu where your trip ends.